nguyenthanhtin2810/Flower-Image-Classication/README.md

 You can find trained models I have trained in <a href="https://drive.google.com/drive/folders/12zUspjpC2t8SNh4J9NLfrtcVFPCkItJm?usp=sharing">this link</a>

 ## Experiments
-I trained the model for 100 epochs and the best model of arccuracy is 0.8027210884353742
+I trained the model for 100 epochs an the best model of arccuracy is 0.8027210884353742

-Loss/iteration in training & Accuracy/epoch in validation
+Loss/iteration during training & Accuracy/epoch during validation
 <img src="tensorboard/tensorboard_screenshot.PNG" width="993.6" height="689.6">

 ## Testing